Toxics Use Reduction Planners

 Toxics Use Reduction (TUR) Planners are environmental, safety, or process professionals who have passed a uniform certification exam developed by the Department of Environmental Protection (MassDEP) and/or have demonstrated relevant education and experience.

 - General Practice Planners may act as consultants to multiple clients, assisting them with plan development and certification.

 - Limited Practice Planners may certify plans only for the organizations that employ them.

 TUR Planners are certified for a period of two years and are required to obtain continuing education credits from MassDEP during that period by participating in a variety of courses and activities intended to keep them current on toxics use reduction and resource conservation best practices.
-TURI, in conjunction with OTA and Mass DEP, conducts two continuing education conferences for CE credit each year, fall and spring, as well as providing workshops and webinars that can be taken for CE credit.
+TURI, in conjunction with OTA and Mass DEP, provides continuing education opportunities for credit.